 So much history to go into.
 I joined Grievance in EQ2 after my former guild merged into Grievance in August or so of 2005.
-I'd played EQ1 until my eyes bled, more or less, and I was actually on the Radiant server that SYN was in SWG, although I'd never hooked up with the folks there and left somewhat early on.
-(Grr!
-A SYN harvester!
-Grr!)
+I'd played the original EverQuest until my eyes bled, more or less, and I was actually on the Radiant server that SYN was in SWG, although I'd never hooked up with the folks there and left somewhat early on.

-But in Grievance, I found a home to play, surrounded by friends, family (and like all families, there was the occasional argument, sometimes serious - but you only get that mad at people you like /chuckle).
-But first and foremost, was a sense of community that was often lacking in any guild short of my very first EQ1 guild I'd ever been in - the willingness of folks to drop what they were doing, roll up their sleeves, and come and help when a member needed help.
+But in Grievance, I found a home surrounded by friends and family.
+Like all families, there was the occasional argument, sometimes serious - but you only get that mad at people you like /chuckle.
+But first and foremost, was a sense of community that was often lacking in any Guild short of my very first EverQuest Guild I'd ever been in - the willingness of folks to drop what they were doing, roll up their sleeves, and come and help when a member needed help.

 When Steelheart's work schedule IRL started to have him absent, essentially, for weeks at a time in the late spring of '06, several of the officers (myself included at the time) started picking up the duties as we could.
-It was a stressful time for Grievance - some of our officer corps at the time had major RL issues with each other that were beginning to affect them, and the people around them. in game - and what I personally call the mid-expansion "doldrums" were setting in, the "I'm bored!
-I'm bored!" - when folks had gathered all the common equipment from the expansion, and raids were the only way to improve - and we were still on the catchup game, as our people weren't equipped in much Fabled of the previous tier yet, much less t7, so we were bleeding a lot in the catchup game.
-(Go, go, repair bills!)
+It was a stressful time for Grievance - some of our officer corps at the time had major real life issues with each other that were beginning to affect them, and the people around them.

 I'd led a guild in EQ1.
 I'd led one in Dark Ages of Camelot.
-You'da thought I'd have known better, but I guess I'm a glutton for punishment.
+You would have thought I'd have known better, but I guess I'm a glutton for punishment.
 What the heck, I said, "Sure."